Featured Articles ➔

 - Calcium deficiency

 Now that you understand why vitamin D is so essential, how can essential oils help?
 Including essential oils in your routine can improve your skin health, and thus, your skin’s ability to convert sunlight into healthy vitamin D concentrations.
 The best essential oils for vitamin D will support your skin’s health.

 Let’s break down what essential oils to use!

 Lavender essential oil is one of the best essential oils for general aromatherapy, known for its relaxing, antimicrobial, and antibacterial properties.
+How do essential oils help restore vitamin D?
 By fighting the bacteria that weakens your skin health, it can help protect your skin’s ability to convert sunlight into vitamin D.

 Like lavender oil, eucalyptus essential oil is also known to be antimicrobial and antibacterial.
 It protects your skin from outside aggravators, to promote conditions for cell regeneration.
 An added plus, eucalyptus essential oil repels creepy critters, making this an outdoor must-have.
 You can help your skin soak up some more vitamin D, while protecting it from insect bites.